jjmorse/joshuamorse.com/pages/about.md

 * I'm an avid reader of both nonfiction and fiction (fantasy, mystery, and sci-fi being my favorite genres).
 * I have a <a href="https://boardgamegeek.com/collection/user/jjmorse" target="_blank">large collection of board games</a> and participate in several gaming meetups.
 * I love theater, and have a membership with the Denver Center for the Performing Arts.
-* I am active with political and non-profit causes, and in another life I would likely have studied law.
+* I am engaged with current events and non-profit causes; in another life I would likely have studied law.
-* I'm engaged with several local UX meetups, including serving as a mentor for [Hexagon UX](http://hexagonux.com/mentorship){:target="_blank"}.
+* I'm involved with several local UX meetups, including serving as a mentor for [Hexagon UX](http://hexagonux.com/mentorship){:target="_blank"}.